rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/binary_based_trees/binary_search_tree/binary_search_tree.md

 2. **insert** -> new key is inserted as leaf.

-3. **remove / delete** -> deletes an existing key.
-Deletion of a node that contains the key that we want to remove, say Z ,from the binary search tree BST has three cases:
+3. **remove** -> removes an existing key.
+Removal of a node that contains the key that we want to remove, say Z, from the binary search tree BST has three cases:

    1. **if Z is a leaf node:** these are the steps:
       1. If Z is the left child of its parent, set the parent's left child to point to null.
       2. If Z is the right child of its parent, set the parent's right child to point to null.